yig/GMU-CS425/README.md

 There isn't a perfect separation between the graphics manager and the input manager.
 The input manager needs to call GLFW functions and pass them the `GLFWwindow*` created by the graphics manager.
 This is why your Engine stores all the managers—so they can access each other.
 Modify your graphics manager to store the `GLFWwindow*` as an instance variable.
 You can make it `public` or `private`.
 If you make it `private`, you will need to add an accessor method or else have the graphics manager class announce that the input manager class is a `friend` (by writing `friend class InputManager;` inside your graphics manager class declaration). (`friend`s can access `private` fields and methods.)

 It's time to add a user update callback to your game engine.
-In C++, a reasonable type to use for the user's update callback is: `std::function<void(Engine&)>`.
-That is, the user's callback is a function that takes an `Engine&` as a parameter and doesn't return anything.
-If you have an `Engine` global variable, then you can just use `std::function<void()>`, which is a function that takes no parameters and returns nothing.
+In C++, a reasonable type to use for the user's update callback is: `std::function<void()>`.
+That is, the user's callback is a function that takes no parameters and returns nothing.
 You can typedef that and then use it as a parameter to your game loop.
 Example syntax:

 ```c++
 typedef std::function<void()> UpdateCallback;